A Victorian house renovation in London with a modern botanical interior

 A baroque style mirror is juxtaposed with a retro chair and modern abstract artwork by Liza.
 A monochrome palette with subtle hints of yellow draws everything together.

-This sloping ceiling lends to an indulgent yet cosy bathing area.
-The space is adorned with vintage glass bottles and frames and a hanging bulb light.
+This sloping ceiling and hanging pendant lends to an indulgent yet cosy bathing area.
+The space is adorned with vintage trinkets such as glass stem vases and frames.

 White walls may still be very much in vogue, but if you feel like doing something more daring, the bathroom is a great place to experiment with colour.
 The bold use of pear green works perfectly in this luxury shower room.